 - ETL with ADF v2 and SQL Server Integration Service (SSIS) packages

-- Data Export Service - I think this one is falling out favour as recommended by Microsoft
+- Data Export Service - I think this one is falling out favour and not longer recommended by Microsoft

-- On premise or in cloud or a mixture
+- Are data source and distination on-premise or in cloud or a mixture

 - Data sources and if they have supported data connectors

 Azure Data Factory (Standard)

 I am glad to report that this actually works but with some significant limitations.

 ADF Data Flow Activity doesn’t support the OOTB Dynamics 365 connector.
 If you want to use the OOTB Dynamics 365 connector, you will have to use the ADF ‘Copy Data’ Activity.
 The bad news is that ADF ‘Copy Data’ Activity has very limited data transformation support.

 So, it a kind of forcing you to have a stage database and do the data transformation there.
 That’s something extra to maintain.